All comparisonsTime Tracking Tools

 Rule: If using the tool requires self-hosting setup or server configuration before tracking time, Kimai fails first.

-Why Harvest fits simple, no-setup tracking
+Why Harvest fits Non-technical users better

 Where Harvest wins